Courses

 01/08/2024 TTh 12:15 PM - 1:45 PM Hawkins Music Building 147

-Music majors in the Performance areas may elect to enroll in MUS 341 and present a concert or half recital of 20-30 minutes during their junior year.
+Music majors in the Performance or Composition for Stage and Screen degree programs present a concert or half recital of 20-30 minutes during their junior year.
 Students will perform selections from their Junior Recital repertoire in this class setting, and will receive constructive critique from the instructor and classmates.
-Permission to enroll will be given only after attaining the appropriate Performance Level of 4 and passing all Piano Proficiency skills.
+Students must successfully complete the Applied Music Proficiency and Piano Proficiency in order to enroll in this course.
+Prerequisite: Successful completion of Applie Music Proficiency.
 (1 unit; Fall/Spring)

 MUS341-A